TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

     Ignore the enable fields in backend.
     Default is `false`.

-`features.requireCHashArgumentForActionArguments`
-    Do not force a cHash for arguments used in actions.
-If this is turned on, all requests with arguments but no, or an invalid cHash, are handled as `pageNotFoundOnCHashError`.
-    Default is `true`.

 `features.consistentTranslationOverlayHandling`
     Use the same translation handling in extbase as in TypoScript.
 Used via `config.tx_extbase.features.consistentTranslationOverlayHandling`.
     The feature switch will be removed in TYPO3 v10 and the behaviour will become the only way translations are handled.